sean-sj-jung/simple_raft/README.md

 ### Running the Pipeline
 - `create_dataset.py`: Generates a Hugging Face Dataset object (`*.hf` format) from the provided documents.
+  - The Dataset object will be saved to disk.
 - `finetune_hf.py`: Fine-tunes a pre-trained model using the created dataset.

 ### Tested Configuration